-Cunningham News By Jane ONeal Geneva had dinner on Sunday for Frankie, Julie, Logan, Layton and Caleb Norwood, Billy Ray, Neva and Brandon Oats, Marsha and Kaylee Lane, Georjeana and Brad Nutt, Scottie, Treda, Amber and Spur Norwood.
+Cunningham News By Jane ONeal Geneva had dinner on Sunday for Frankie, Julie, Logan, Layton and McKinney to visit another high school Caleb Norwood, Billy Ray, Neva and Brandon Oats, Marsha and Following lunch they shopped at the Kaylee Lane, Georjeana and Brad McKinney Antique Company Mall Nutt, Scottie, Treda, Amber and Spur where each found a treasure they Norwood.
 Amber Norwood and Stoney Musgrove participated in the talent portion of the State FFA meeting.
 They won second place.
 Those from here attending were Frankie, Julie, Logan, Layton and Caleb Norwood, Neva and Billy Ray Oats, Georjeana and Brad Nutt, Stacy, Linda and Charity Musgrove, Spur Norwood and Zarinska and Shane Morton.
 Scottie and Treda Norwood and Geneva Norwood spent Wednesday and Thursday at their cabin on Lake Bob Sandlin.
 Jane O'Neal and Jo Burks visited in Stephenville over the weekend. with their aunt, Annie Chance to celebrate her 89th birthday.
 Having Sunday lunch with L'Wanda and Pete McKnight were Johnny, Fran, Johnna and Jenna Patterson, Connie McKnight, Cindy, Lee Don and Reanna Barnett and Jim and Pam Becton.
-Sue Jackson and Nancy Welchat tended a seminar on South Padi land this past week.
+Sue Jackson and Nancy Welch tended a seminar on South Padre Island this past week.
 Clyde and Bobbye Slusher celebrated their 52nd wedding anniversary on Monday.
-Nelta Musgrove, Lynn and Betty Holman of Durant, Alice McPherson of McAlester and Jean Batterton of Hartshorne, Oklahoma attended a church convention in Oklahoma this Visiting with Marie Watson this past week were, Deana Legate, Dillon Gibson, Brett Watson, Dean and Ada Watson, Nelta Musgrove, Neva Jean Oats, Geneva Norwood, Johnny Musgrove and Zarinska Date change for RHS freshman/new student orientation of Upcoming events at Rivercrest High School and the date given for Freshman Orientation was August 1.
+Nelta Musgrove, Lynn and Betty Holman of Durant, Alice McPherson of McAlester and Jean Batterton of Hartshorne, Oklahoma attended a church convention in Oklahoma this past week.
+Visiting with Marie Watson this past week were, Deana Legate, Dillon Gibson, Brett Watson, Dean and Ada Watson, Nelta Musgrove, Neva Jean Oats, Geneva Norwood, Johnny Musgrove and Zarinska Date change for RHS freshman/new student orientation Last week the paper ran a column dents new to the district are encourof Upcoming events at Rivercrest High School and the date given for Freshman Orientation was August 1.
 The date has been changed to Thursday, August 3, 2000 beginning a 7:00 All freshman and high school stu- There are toys for all ages.